 Beat the Monday Blues in Belize

 Finally, something to help you love work on Monday Mornings 😀 This Private Island Bungalow on Tobacco Caye is one of the best office space views ever.
-Click through and enter to win a trip on Coastal Living.

 According to the Statistical Institute of Belize (SIB), the 4th quarter Gross Domestic Product (GDP) report, the total value of goods and services produced in Belize was $706.4 million.
 Growth for the first three quarters of 2018 was as follows: first quarter 1.8 percent, second quarter 5.4 percent, and third quarter 3.3 percent.
 Source Breaking Belize News.

 Yesterday I was contacted by James Dyde to say he had published an article about the best English-language websites and blogs covering life and travel in Central America.
-I was excited to be included on their list as a
+I was excited to be included on their list as a well-rounded source of information.

 Here is what they had to say about my blog 🙂 Tacogirl: Are you traveling or moving to Belize?
 Or just interested in the place?
 This San Pedro-based info source is a one-stop shop, no matter what you’re looking for in Belize.